ChengdaXu/android-interview-questions/README.md

 * **What is the difference between onCreate() and onStart()** - [Learn from here](https://developer.android.com/guide/components/activities/activity-lifecycle)

 * **When only onDestroy is called for an activity without onPause() and onStop()?** - [Learn from here](https://www.youtube.com/watch?v=B2kY_ckZa-g)
+    - when we explicitly call activity.finish()

 * **Why do we need to call setContentView() in onCreate() of Activity class?** - [Learn from here](https://www.youtube.com/watch?v=U1aHAt7XC5I)
+    - setContentView(): inflate the UI layout
+    - why: onCreate is called exactly once

 * **What is onSaveInstanceState() and onRestoreInstanceState() in activity?** - [Learn from here](https://www.linkedin.com/posts/outcomeschool_outcomeschool-softwareengineer-tech-activity-7301985158608392193-pA5M)
+    - onSaveInstanceState(): called before the activity is destroyed or recreated
+    - onRestoreInstanceState(): called between onStart() and onResume()

 * **What is `Fragment` and its lifecycle?** - [Learn from here](https://developer.android.com/guide/fragments/lifecycle)

 * **What are "launchMode"?** - [Learn from here](https://outcomeschool.com/blog/singletask-launchmode-in-android) and [singleTask launchMode in Android](https://youtu.be/WYkQEnm4jeI)
+    - We use launchMOde to give instructions to the Android OS about how to launch the activity
+    - standard (default): Creates a new instance of the activity every time it’s launched, even if the same activity is already in the stack.
+    - singleTask: if the activity exists, bring it back to the goreground and clears all activities above it.
+        - use case: Main entry point

 * **What is the difference between a `Fragment` and an `Activity`?
 Explain the relationship between the two.** - [Learn from here](https://stackoverflow.com/questions/10478233/why-fragments-and-when-to-use-fragments-instead-of-activities)
+    - Purpose: activity represents a single screen with a UI.
+Fragment represents a reusable portion of a UI
+    - Fragment can be used for dynamic UIs (e.g tabs, bottom navigation)
+    - Fragment is more light-weight

 * **When should you use a Fragment rather than an Activity?**
     - When you have some UI components to be used across various activities